Americans for Job Security

 According to Public Citizen, if the advertising constitutes campaign intervention (electioneering), the activity would be considered AJS's primary activity, resulting in loss of tax-exempt status and imposition of taxes under Section 527(f)."

-Dark Money Shell Game to Influence California Anti-Union Ballot Measure
+2012 Dark Money Shell Game to Influence Anti-Union Ballot Measure

-Americans for Job Security has spent $15.8 million towards conservative candidates backing a "pro-growth, pro-jobs" agenda.
+In 2012, Americans for Job Security spent $15.8 million in "outside spending" towards conservative candidates backing a "pro-growth, pro-jobs" agenda in addition to $52,000 in direct contributions to candidates.
 The majority of these contributions went towards attacking Democrats.

 The group's first buy in 2012 was an attack ad aimed at influencing the Wisconsin Senate Primary.
-On August 2nd, Americans for Job Security made a $462,000 dollar ad buy attacking Eric Hovde, a candidate opposing Tommy Thompson and Mark Neumann.
-The Ad, entitled Hovde Stimulus, accuses Hovde of supporting the 2009 Stimulus, and taking stimulus money through ePlus, one of the companies he invested in.
-Hovde claims that the ad was untrue, and that his company never accepted stimulus money, and that AJS was illegally coordinating with the Thompson campaign.
-Americans for Job Security once did work for Persuasion Partners, a PR firm which acted as a consultant for the Thompson campaign
+On August 2, 2012, Americans for Job Security made a $462,000 dollar ad buy attacking Eric Hovde, a candidate opposing Tommy Thompson and Mark Neumann.
+The ad, entitled Hovde Stimulus, accused Hovde of supporting the 2009 financial stimulus and taking stimulus money through ePlus, one of the companies he invested in.
+Hovde claims that the ad was untrue, that his company never accepted stimulus money, and that AJS illegally coordinated with the Thompson campaign.
+Americans for Job Security once did work for Persuasion Partners, a PR firm that acted as a consultant for the Thompson campaign.

-On September 27th, the coalition spent $8.1 Million dollars attacking incumbent president Barack Obama with an ad buy targeting Colorado, Florida, Iowa, North Carolina, Ohio and Virginia.
-The ad constituted their first spending in the 2012 race and attacks Obama for slow job growth and failing to turn the economy around.
-The ad concludes that "the future is getting worse under Obama."
+On September 27, 2012, the coalition spent $8.1 million dollars attacking incumbent President Barack Obama with an ad buy targeting Colorado, Florida, Iowa, North Carolina, Ohio, and Virginia.
+The ad constituted the group's first spending in the 2012 presidential race and attacked Obama for slow job growth and failing to turn the economy around.
+The ad concluded that "the future is getting worse under Obama."

 In the Republican primary race for Colorado Senate, AJS released an ad attacking Jane Norton, the former Colorado Lieutenant Governor.
 The ad argued that Norton supported "the largest tax hike in Colorado history" and oversaw "a state bureaucracy that grew by $43 million in just three years."
 Politifact.com checked the veracity of both these claims.
 It revealed that the tax hike referred to in the ad was not a tax increase, but a repeal of a rebate that was approved by the voters of Colorado in a referendum, which Norton also supported.
 Furthermore, the increase in state revenues it created was not the largest in Colorado history, but only one of the largest in recent history.
 With regard to the growth of bureaucracy, AJS' ad left out the fact that the $43 million increase was due to an influx of federal funds.
 State tax revenues actually deceased during Norton's tenure as Lieutenant Governor.

-AJS spent roughly $1.5 million to defeat Arkansas Senate candidate Bill Halter.
+AJS spent roughly $1.5 million to defeat Arkansas Senate candidate Bill Halter, according to the Washington Post.
 One of their ads was subjected to complaints of racism.
-The ad depicts Indians thanking Bill Halter for outsourcing jobs from America to Bangalore, in reference to his time spent on the board of WebMethods.
-Halter's opponent, Senator Blanche Lincoln, decried the ads and supported their removal from the airwaves.
-But Lincoln's campaign distributed materials with a picture of the Taj Mahal and a charge that Halter supported outsourcing.
+As described by the Washington Post, the ad features "residents of India speaking in heavy accents as they thank Halter for exporting jobs to their country."
+Halter's opponent, Senator Blanche Lincoln, decried the ads But Lincoln's campaign distributed materials with a picture of the Taj Mahal and a charge that Halter supported outsourcing.
 Halter responded to the ads by calling it "petty politics" and filed a complaint against AJS with the Federal Elections Commission.
 The Securities and Exchange Commission also stated that WebMethod's opening of a development center in India had no effect on job loss in the United States.

 Election Cycle 2006